sergio-fry/cloud-mail-ru-docker/README.md

 With this image you can mount cloud.mail.ru as a FUSE path.
 [MARC-FS](https://gitlab.com/Kanedias/MARC-FS.git) is used under the hood.
 Without GUI login, VNC and so on.

+Configure CI to upload builds or write backup scripts with cloud.mail.ru storage.

 ## Ho To Use

 0. Set MAILRU_LOGIN, MAILRU_PASSWORD credentials as env variables